-32. Will the calculation of the average commercial rate (ACR) be provider-specific or state-wide?
+31. Will the calculation of the average commercial rate (ACR) be provider-specific or state-wide?

 The ACR will be computed on a provider-specific basis by procedure code.
-The state is assigning a state-wide average rate for providers with less than three payers.
+The state is assigning a state-wide average rate for each procedure code for providers with less than three payers.

-33.If a provider operates in several areas/counties, will their average commercial rate be based on each area, or their service as a whole?
+32. If a provider operates in several areas/counties, will their average commercial rate be based on each area, or their service as a whole?